NATIONAL DATABASE LOGIN

 As a Gold Medal Examiner and a level 2 coach Diane has had the opportunity to view Calisthenics from several perspectives all of which complement her ongoing commitment to and love of our sport.

-Diane has held the position of the ACF Director of Skills and Convenor of the Examiners Advisor and now transitions to Head of Skills.
+Diane has held the position of the ACF Director of Skills and Convenor of the Examiners Advisor and is currently ACF Head of Skills.